 Instructions

-In a large glass measuring cup, whisk together soy sauce, water, honey, vinegar, corn starch, garlic, ginger and red pepper flakes.
+In a large glass measuring cup, whisk together the soy sauce, water, honey, vinegar, cornstarch, garlic, ginger, and chili flakes (more or less according to your tastes).

-Place chicken breasts in a 2-4 quart slow cooker.
-Pour sauce over top and turn chicken to coat.
+Place the chicken into a 2- to 4-quart slow cooker.
+Pour the sauce over top and turn the chicken to coat.

-Put the lid on and cook on low for 3 hours or until a meat thermometer inserted in the largest part reads 165 degrees F.
+Cover the slow cooker and cook on low for 3 hours, or until a meat thermometer inserted into the thickest part of the chicken reaches 165°F.

-Shred the chicken in the sauce (you can do this in the slow cooker or on a cutting board).
+Shred the chicken in the sauce or remove it to a cutting board to slice.

 Taste and adjust seasonings to your liking.
 Serve.